RedPitaya/Documentation/appsFeatures/applications/streaming/appStreaming.rst

    We plan to expand the functionality by adding the generation to the Streaming application in the future.
 For now, it is possible for a user to implement it by themselves.

+..!
+TODO: Document the new fast streaming feature and prepare the examples

 Getting started with the Red Pitaya streaming feature
 =======================================================